zarazinsfuss/cyberparadism-manifesto/README.md

 ## To-Dos

-- Non-AI generated visuals would be welcome, if anyone is up to create artwork for this manifesto, please let us know
+- ☐ Non-AI generated visuals would be welcome, if anyone is up to create artwork for this manifesto, please let us know
-- Non-blob full-fledged landing page (already in the works)
+- ☑ Non-blob full-fledged landing page.
+Temporary URL: [zarazinsfuss.github.io/cyberparadism/](https://zarazinsfuss.github.io/cyberparadism/)
-- Flesh out manifesto with more sub-chapters and references
+- ☐ Flesh out manifesto with more sub-chapters and references